TRaposio/wca-statistics/README.md

 ## Python
 In the Jupyter notebooks you will find:
 - a collection of statistics with a focus on the Italian speedcubing community.
-- code for calculating the longest streak of competitions with a personal record for each competitor.
+- code for calculating the longest (ongoing) streak of competitions with a personal record for each competitor.

-These are a few examples
+These are a few examples:

 <br><img src="misc/ITcubers.jpg" width=550><br>
 <br><img src="misc/NRevolution.jpg" width=550><br>
 <br><img src="misc/WCACDistribution.jpg" width=550><br>